tomit10/Printing_Matrix_boarders/README.md

 # Printing Matrix borders

-This program will take the width and height as input, and generates a matrix with different types of border.
+This program will take the width and height as input and generates a matrix, or two dimensions array, with different types of border/parentheses.

 I attach some test cases.